 Pros of Living in the Netherlands

 Another part of freedom in the Netherlands is the right to be who you are.
 The LGBTQ community is alive and thriving in the Netherlands.
-Unfortunately, there are some cases of senseless violence, but most of the time the LGBTQ community can express and be themselves in public without any bad consequences.
+Unfortunately, there are some cases of senseless violence, but most of the time, the LGBTQ community can express themselves and be themselves in public without any bad consequences.

-Through the country, there are food centers that provide free food to the less fortunate.
+Throughout the country, there are food centers that provide free food to the less fortunate.
 The workers at the food centers are all volunteers.
 After a person signs up to receive food at the food center, the center checks if they are eligible.
 The food packages can be picked up once a week.
 The content of every food package is different; it varies from meat, potatoes, and candy to personal hygiene items.

 The roads in the Netherlands are great.
 There is a lot of money going into taking care of the roads, and it shows.
-No unexpected potholes, or half-finished or dangerous roads.
+No unexpected potholes or half-finished or dangerous roads.

-When you live in the Netherlands you are obligated to have health insurance.
-A lot of people are dissatisfied with the monthly payment required for health insurance, because it is pretty high.
+When you live in the Netherlands, you are obligated to have health insurance.
+A lot of people are dissatisfied with the monthly payment required for health insurance because it is pretty high.
 Yet it's a valuable government benefit: Dutch citizens living in the Netherlands will always receive medical help without having to pay huge amounts of additional fees.
 Some feel they are paying for nothing, as they don’t need medical care very often.
 But the moment they will need medical care, they will receive it.

 Cons of Living in the Netherlands

 Unfortunately, there is still a lot of hidden racism in the Netherlands.
-When you’re walking down the streets you might not get yelled at or attacked, but the racism is there.
+When you’re walking down the streets, you might not get yelled at or attacked, but the racism is there.
 The racism often shows during job interviews or discussions about a blackface character named Black Pete.

 Taxes are very high in the Netherlands, and many things are taxed.

 The Dutch language is very difficult to learn.
 Therefore, reading and speaking Dutch might be a challenge.
-Fortunately, a lot of Dutch people speak English so you can always fall back on that.
+Fortunately, a lot of Dutch people speak English, so you can always fall back on that.

 There is a very big housing problem in the Netherlands.
 Therefore, it might be difficult to find a great house at a reasonable price.
-One solution is renting a private house from a landlord, but the rents for private housing are very high, as the landlords are aware of the housing problem and most of them use this to their advantage.
+One solution is renting a private house from a landlord, but the rents for private housing are very high, as the landlords are aware of the housing problem, and most of them use this to their advantage.

 © 2019 Kimberly Martis